ItaiAxelrad/itaiaxelrad/src/projects/personal/climbing-blog/index.md

 ## Data Migration

 The first step for this project is one that I find very familiar now, as it is often the way my projects begin.
 The dreaded data migration 😱.
 Thankfully, blogger being a Google platform, offered an easy to use API (though I took the opportunity to practice my scraping skills first - perhaps a different write-up).
-I consumed the API using my beloved python, code sample can be found below:
+I consumed the API using python, the code sample can be found below:

 ```python
 import os